Market Sector Update

 intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial

 needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 The Russell 2000 Index is an index measuring the performance approximately 2,000 small-cap companies in the Russell 3000 Index, which is made up of 3,000 of the biggest U.S. stocks.
 It is not possible to invest

 directly in an index.

-stocks (generally 45 to 55.)
-As a result, the appreciation or depreciation of any one security held by the Fund will have a greater impact on the Fund’s net asset value than it would if the Fund invested in a large
+stocks (generally 40 to 60).
+As a result, the appreciation or depreciation of any one security held by the Portfolio may have a greater impact on the Portfolio's net asset value than it would if the Portfolio invested in

-or fund classes may be offered at all broker/dealers.
-These and other risks are more fully described in the Fund’s prospectus.
+a larger number of securities.
+These and other risks are more fully described in the Portfolio's prospectus.

 Annuities are long-term financial products designed for retirement purposes.
 Annuity and life insurance guarantees are based on the financial strength and claims-paying ability of the issuing insurance company.
 The